WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod10/1001-Deploy network workloads.md

 2. If necessary, sign in to **LON-SVR1** as **Contoso\\Administrator** with the password of **Pa55w.rd**.

-3. At the SConfig management screen, enter `15`, and then select Enter to exit to the command line (PowerShell).
+3. At the Server Configuration tool (SConfig) management screen, enter `15`, and then select Enter to exit to the command line (PowerShell).

 4. In the **Administrator C:\Windows\system32\cmd.exe - powershell** window, enter the following command, and then select Enter: